fluxninja/aperture/docs/content/tutorials/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

 import Zoom from 'react-medium-image-zoom';
 ```

-Load-based auto-scaling is a technique used to dynamically adjust the number of
+Load-based auto scaling is a technique used to dynamically adjust the number of
 instances or resources allocated to a service based on workload demands.
 This
 policy builds upon the _Latency based AIMD Concurrency Limiting_
 [blueprint](reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md)
-to add an escalation for auto-scaling.
+to add an escalation for auto scaling.
 While concurrency limiting can protect
 the service from sudden traffic spikes, it's necessary to scale the service in
 response to persistent changes in load.

 To achieve this, the policy makes use of an
 [_Auto Scaler_](concepts/auto-scale/components/auto-scaler.md) component that is
 configured using _Controllers_ to adjust the number of instances allocated to
 the service.
-Load-based auto-scaling is achieved by defining a scale-out
+Load-based auto scaling is achieved by defining a scale-out
 _Controller_ that acts on a load-shedding signal (load multiplier) signal from
 the blueprint.
 This signal measures the fraction of traffic that the
 [_Concurrency Limiter_](concepts/flow-control/components/concurrency-limiter.md)